AChristoff/prodavalnik/README.md

     **TODO:** Admin must be able to approve user offers in order for them to appear in all offers <br>
     **TODO:** Admin must be able to delete and edin user offers and comments<br>

+* Additional
     * Error Pages
         * 404 not found
         * Compilation error with ErrorBoundary
+    * Alert notifications

 <br />